Fort Worth Divorce Lawyer

 An uncontested divorce is probably the easiest situation you can ask for during proceedings.
 During an uncontested divorce, the two parties involved agree on mostly everything and already know how property will be divided and who, if anyone, will need spousal support or child support.
 This type of divorce can keep you out of the courtroom, but it is best to have an attorney draft the legal documents surrounding the terms of your divorce.

 Collaborative divorces fall somewhere in between contested and uncontested.
 Maybe you agree on property issues but do not see eye to eye on child custody.
 If this is the case, a collaborative divorce can help you settle your differences.
 The attorneys for each spouse will help you settle the divorce without litigation.
 This option is great for couples who are willing to work together to solve their problems and want to work through their issues in a private setting.

 A mediator is an objective third party who will help you work through your divorce.
 The mediator does not have the power to provide a legally-binding decision for you.
 Rather, the mediator exists to help you brainstorm creative solutions to your problems.
 This option is good for couples who want a less stressful experience without personal attorneys but still want to collaborate.

 Our Family Law Practice Areas

-Our attorneys understand the many considerations someone filing for divorce must have.
+Our Fort Worth divorce attorneys understand the many considerations someone filing for divorce has.
 You may be wondering what will happen to your children, property, and income after the divorce.
 Many people do not know whether they will need to seek child support or alimony or how much would be fair for them to pay.
 At The Maynard Law Firm, PLLC, we can help you settle these matters.
-We have experience handling the following areas in divorces:
+We have experience handling the following divorce areas: